vielhuber/pdfexport/README.md

 - overcomes command line / process limits
 - allows php code inside html templates
 - counts pages of pdfs
+- can set a limit on page counts
 - splits pdfs in chunks of size n

 ## Requirements